MICA-MNI/micaopen/AmygdalaUMAP/function/README.md

 **Script:** `5.rsfmri_cortical_corr.ipynb`

-### 6. Translate functional correlations
+### Translate functional correlations
-Translate the functional correlations with cortex into the 7 Yeo functional networks and plot differences.
+**6. Translate the functional correlations:** Once cortical correlations are generated, average all values within each of the 7 Yeo functional networks and plot the differences between networks.

 - **Input:**
   - Amygdala timeseries